SidharthK2/SidharthK2/README.md

 # 💫 About Me:

-🔭 I’m currently working on Web3, blockchain development<br>👯 I’m looking to collaborate on Defi projects<br>🌱 I’m currently learning about NFTs<br>⚡ Fun fact I used to develop ML/AI apps
+🔭 I’m currently working as web3 Developer<br>👯 I’m looking to collaborate on Defi projects<br>🌱 I’m currently learning about ERC-4337<br>⚡ Fun fact I used to develop ML/AI apps

 ## 🌐 Socials: